illuscio-dev/islelib-py/zdocs/source/index.rst

 Azure Builds
 ############

-Azure builds will only run on commits to the ``master`` branch or branches made with Pull Requests.
+Azure builds will only run on commits to the ``dev`` branch or branches made with Pull Requests.

 When pushing to any applicable branch, Azure Pipelines will: